ye11ow/noti/README.md

     * <font color="blue">Blue</font>: Job is running
     * <font color="red">Red</font>: Job failed
 * Emojis:
-    * 👍: Pull request is approved
+    * 👍: Pull request is approved (or approval is optional)
     * 🏃: The CI job is running
     * 🙃: Number of pull requests that failed the CI job
     * 💬: Number of pull reuqest comments